 If where you live or work has routine fire drills or you simply want to be prepared to protect your hearing, there are a few things you can do to protect your ears in the event that a fire alarm goes off.

 Most importantly is to develop a fire evacuation plan.
 Know where everyone needs to go to evacuate in the event of a fire, and discuss with them what steps need to be taken and in what order.
-This limits confusion and reduces the time you will spend exposed to potentially unsafe conditions.
+This limits confusion and reduces the time you will spend exposed to potentially unsafe conditions and loud noise.
 During fire drills, cover your ears with your hands or sleeves when you can, and have your fire alarms examined to determine the optimal decibel levels needed to signal an emergency.

 Find out more about creating fire evacuation plans for your building, and remember to request periodic inspections from your local Houston fire safety consultants at Kauffman Co. in Houston, TX.